 10 Delusions of Personal Growth: Part II (Delusions 4-7)

-When we act to improve our lives by defeating some aspect of ourselves (for example, “an old, unwanted behavior pattern,”
+When we act to improve our lives by defeating some aspect of ourselves (for example, “an old, unwanted behavior pattern,” or a recurring issue of “self-sabotage”) who is it, exactly,

 We have all heard of “Mama’s Boys” and “Daddy’s Girls.”
 The “Mama’s Boy” label is usually derisive.
-No one wants
+No one wants to be a Mama’s Boy.
+“Daddy’s Girl” is held quite

 The Philippines can be a difficult country and culture to understand.
-In a place where they do not communicate well
+In a place where they do not communicate well or in a very direct way, it took me a

-One of the principles I learned early on my path to happiness was, “All behavior is useful when applied in
+One of the principles I learned early on my path to happiness was, “All behavior is useful when applied in the right context!”.

 Asking “How?” is useful in that it naturally leads to breaking a process down into manageable chunks, making healing and change, or accomplishment of our goals, more achievable.